seanmeaney/opengl-aircraftgame/readme.txt

     bullets
     rockets

-Enemies:
-    unfortunatly just 1 type and they try to ram you

 Collectibles:
     rockets
     parts

 End-game:
     collect the 4 rocket parts
-    they are located at +-3 game coordinated because i didnt have time for a better hud and would be hard to find
+    they are located at +-3 game coordinates because i didnt have time for a better hud and would be hard to find